<< <%SKIN-STRTRANS-SYNTOC%> >>

 Right-click Popup Menu

-If you right-click on a transaction, a popup menu appears, with the following choices:
+If you right-click on a transaction, or click on the button, a popup menu appears, with the following choices:

 |Copy Transaction||See Copying, Cutting and Pasting Transactions for full details.|

 |Paste Transaction||As above.|

 |Memorize Transaction||See Memorized Transactions for full details.
 (This may also show up as Re-Memorize Transaction, for transactions that were memorized then inserted in version 1.39 or higher of the program.)|

 |Reconcile Accounts||Goes to the window for reconciling this account (same as pressing Ctrl+R).
 This is only available for Asset and Liability accounts.|